 Split, Hvar and Dubrovnik: Three Pearls of Croatia

 My favorite part of Croatia forms a triangle, blue as the Adriatic and with corners made up of three pearls: Split, Hvar and Dubrovnik.
+Whether you choose Split or Dubrovnik, you can’t go wrong in this part of the world!

 It’s an oddly shaped triangle, in which Split marks the upper corner and Hvar Town lies vertically below, quite nearby.
 The long sides point southeastwards, along the Dalmatian coast, all the way to Dubrovnik.
 My triangle is simply a sealocked copy of this wedge-shaped part of the country.